washingtonstateuniversity/WSUWP-Content-Visibility/README.md

 ## Existing capabilities in WordPress

-The following conditions are true by default in WordPress:
+The following conditions are true by default in WordPress and are not changed by WSUWP Content Visibility:

-* Subscribers, Contributors, and Authors can view their own private posts.
+* All users can view their own private posts.
 * Subscribers, Contributors, and Authors can not view private posts owned by others.
 * Editors, Administrators, and Super Admins can view all private posts.

-If WSU Content Visibility is used to assign a group of viewers to a private post that includes existing site Subscribers, Contributors, or Authors, those users will be able to view that private post.
+If WSUWP Content Visibility is used to assign a group of viewers to a private post that includes existing site Subscribers, Contributors, or Authors, those users will be able to view that private post.
+Likewise, if used to assign a group that excludes existing Editors, Administrators, and Super Admins, those users will still be able to view that private post.

-## Post Type Support
+## Extending WSUWP Content Visibility

+### Adding and removing post type support

 By default, WSU Content Visibility supports posts and pages.
-Use `add_post_type_support( 'post-type-slug', 'wsuwp-content-viewers' );` to add support for the management of users that can **view** content.
+Use `add_post_type_support( 'post-type-slug', 'wsuwp-content-visibility' );` to add support to your custom post types.

 Similarly, `remove_post_type_support()` can be used to remove existing support for a feature on a post type.
-Current support is applied on `init` with a priority of `10`.
+Current support is applied on `init` with a priority of `11`.

-## Default Groups
+### Filtering available groups

 A default list of groups is presented once a post's status has been updated to private.
 The `content_visibility_default_groups` filter should be used to add or remove groups on this list.